dqops/dqo/docs/working-with-dqo/run-data-quality-checks/run-data-quality-checks.md

     dqo> check run
     ```

-    You can execute the check run for the whole connection, table or specyfic check type using additional parameters.
+    You can execute the check run for the whole connection, table or specific check type using additional parameters.
-    For more details check the [CLI section](../../command-line-interface/check.md/#dqo-check-run)
+    For more details check the [CLI section](../../command-line-interface/check.md#dqo-check-run)

     You should see the table with the results similar to the one below.